SamJUK/Youtube-Seamless/readme.md

 ## Support Guide
-Not guaranteed support, but seemed fine to me... ¯\\\_(ツ)\_/¯
+Not guaranteed support, but seemed fine to me... ¯\\\_(ツ)\_/¯ Doesn't work in older stuff like IE10/11 due to use of ES6 Stuff like; let, const, template literals.

 Desktop - Windows
 - [ ] Firefox     (-)         - W10 Native (16299)